 Set in between events of the titular anime, the movie follows the Bebop crew as they take on a bounty for a terrorist looking to kill everyone on Mars on Halloween if his demands aren’t met.

-Not only does the movie show off Halloween’s seasonal elements, but it results in something that directly ties to the plot and provides something for the characters to interact with.
+Not only does the movie show off Halloween’s seasonal elements, but it also results in something that directly ties to the plot and provides something for the characters to interact with.

 Get The Daily Illini in your inbox!